fitabigail/IrishMortgageConsulting/README.md

 ### About section

 - About section include a video with a custom control, achived with javascript code.
-On clicking button the videowill start to play, and a bar will roll.
+On clicking the video button will start the video, and a bar will roll.
 If press the pause button the video will stop playing.

 ![HOME PAGE](./assets/readmeImages/about.png)

 ### Team section

 - This section  shows profile cards of the three members team.
 When hover the card  some information about the member will appear with a nice and cool hoover effect, the cards moves smooth with the cursor direction.
-This effect was creat use a javacript plugin tilt.js.
+This effect was achived calling JQuery cdn tools for plugin tilt.js.

 ![HOME PAGE](./assets/readmeImages/team.png)